|

 There are two cache variables that might be useful:

-function; while this might be useful in many cases, it also adds extra size to the code.
-For memory-constrained microcontrollers, this might be desirable.SET_EMSHA_NO_HEXLUT
+SET EMSHA_NO_HEXSTRINGdisables the providedhexstringfunction; while this might be useful in many cases, it also adds extra size to the code.
+For memory-constrained microcontrollers, this might be desirable.SET_EMSHA_NO_HEXLUTdisables the larger lookup table used byhexstring, which can save around a kilobyte of program space.
+If thehexstringfunction is disabled, this option has no effect.SET_EMSHA_NO_SELFTESTdisables the internal self-tests, which can reclaim some additional program space.

 Documentation